webiny/website/src/blogPosts/weekly-updates-august-21st-ad606277265c.md

 Our development team is on standby to help your in-house team to learn and adopt Webiny — all free of cost!

+---

 ## 🚀 We are hiring

 We are looking for a member to join our team.
 If you are interested?
-Apply for the [Full-Stack JavaScript Engineer](https://careers.webiny.com/full-stack-javascript-engineer/en)** role**.
+Apply for the [Full-Stack JavaScript Engineer](https://careers.webiny.com/full-stack-javascript-engineer/en) role.

 Since we are a small team, in this role, you’ll have a significant opportunity to directly influence the technical and product design choices we will make.